mainmatter/ember-classy-computed/README.md

 activeUsers: filterByProperty('users' 'filter')
 ```

-The logic for the `filterByProperty` macro is encapsulated in a class then:
+The logic for the `filterByProperty` macro is encapsulated in the
+`DynamicFilterByComputed` class:

 ```js
 // app/computeds/filter-by.js